top of page

 Toward the end of 1930's, Günter Wagner made major changes in specifications.

-Firstly, the company switched the material from ebonite to celluloid (or cellulose acetate), which occurred first in cap tubes, then cap tops, finally filling mechanisms.
+Firstly, the company switched the material from ebonite to celluloid (or cellulose acetate), which occurred first in cap tubes, then cap tops, finally filling mechanisms (Pelikan History).
 "By 1939, ebonite was gone from Pelikan pens (Pelikan History)".
 I suppose the similar switch was made in IBIS; as of 1939, IBIS would be made of celluloid (or cellulose acetate) except for metal parts and the nib unit.

 Fourthly, "IBIS" imprint disappeared from the cap tube (Pelikan-collectibles).

 Fig.2 is the "NOS” IBIS.
-It is made of marbled celluloid with CN nib and a black synthetic plastic seal⁽¹⁾.
+It is made of marbled celluloid with CN nib and a black elastomer seal⁽¹⁾.
 Turning knob is smooth⁽²⁾(Fig.3).
 CN nib is gold-plated⁽³⁾.
-Judging from information above, it may be the production of 1939 or later.
+Judging from the information above, it may be the production of 1939 or later.

 bottom of page